-- We will take pro-active measures to try and ensure that we receive applications from both male and female candidates in respect of all roles; - We will identify those roles which generally tend to be occupied predominately by one sex and, in those cases, take more focussed actions to attract candidates of both sexes; - In developing these measures, we will consult with the Council's Equality Diversity and Inclusion group and consider relevant external guidance/advice to ensure such measures are taken on an informed basis: - We will periodically measure the impact of these measures and, in particular, consider the effect such measures have on the gender pay gap when it is calculated for the next financial year.
+- We will take pro-active measures to try and ensure that we receive applications from both male and female candidates in respect of all roles; - We will identify those roles which generally tend to be occupied predominately by one sex and, in those cases, take more focussed actions to attract candidates of both sexes; - We will periodically measure the impact of these measures and, in particular, consider the effect such measures have on the gender pay gap when it is calculated for the next financial year.
 However, it is anticipated that the effect of these measures is likely to be medium to long term.